k-cybulski/survivingdke/index.md

 	* Yes, you might finish `Calculus` with a 6 by cramming hard last minute.
 But you'll pay for it every math course coming afterwards.
 * **BONUS EXERCISES**: Easy way to get your grade up, and they often come back on exams.
 * If you are easily distracted:
-	* Try to limit any and all distractions.
+	* Try to limit all distractions.
 Try studying at the library / DKE (see next section), change your OS, etc.
-	* Study in 45-minute intervals (check out pomodoro technique), reward yourself after each interval (go outside, etc)
+	* Study in 45-minute intervals (check out the pomodoro technique) and reward yourself after each interval (go outside, etc)
 * DKE has a lot of contact hours, but attending lectures (without sitting in the back, gaming) will give you ample time to do work ensuring that you're free afterwards.
 	* Most of the time, courses are linked to your current project.
 There will be insights you can gain to solve certain problems.
 	* Be sure to at least skim the lecture pages, so that you don't spend several hours discovering something that someone from another project group got handed to them in week 1.